 While cell phones can be stored in a locker at the testing center, I prefer to leave my phone in my apartment.
 Since I live a two minute walk from the testing center, I don’t find it necessary to carry with me.
 Why would I carry something just to lock it up?

 Backpacks, purses, and other bags can be difficult to store at the center and locate after the exam is over.
-I prefer to get out of the testing center as quickly as possible, so I don’t bring anything that I have to check in.
+I prefer to get out of the testing center as quickly as possible.
+As a result, I don’t bring anything that I have to check in.

 One time, I organized everything nicely in a pencil pouch to bring to the testing center.
 For security reasons, it all had to be dumped into a clear plastic bag once I got to my exam.
 It’s okay to bring these to exams, but don’t expect that you will be allowed to keep it with you in the testing center.

-I have been advised not to bring my own portable CCTVs/video magnifiers because of the potential that the devices can store screenshots of the exam.
-The testing center provides their own assistive technology devices for students to use, and I have never had any issues using their devices.
+I have been advised not to bring my own portable CCTVs/video magnifiers.
+This is because some of the devices can store screenshots of the exam.
+The testing center provides their own assistive technology devices for students to use.
 I made a note in my file that I prefer to use the Onyx CCTVs when testing because the older models can have issues with flickering, which is not good for someone that has photosensitivity.